 Ans.
 Black box testing is a type of testing where the entire unit is tested as a whole.
 It is without considering the contents or how the inner components and units are tested.
 The tester only checks the input and the output of the system, nothing about the technicalities of the system.

 Ans.
 The Kano analysis is a graph used to analyze customer requirements.
 It is used to measure satisfaction, needs, and what the client wants.

 It gives precisely what the customer actually wants and how the requirements will be fulfilled.

 Ques.54.
 What do you know about scope creep?

 Ans.
 Scope creep is also called requirement creep is a term that means uncontrolled changes in the project’s scope without the need to increase the other resources (schedule, budget) of the project.

-Customer needs do change over time and delivering a project that answers their needs often means altering the scope.
-Scope creep is therefore a reality that every good project manager expects and plans for.
+Customer needs do change over time.
+Delivering a project that answers their needs often means altering the scope.
+Therefore scope creep is a reality that every good project manager expects and plans for.